fortran-lang/stdlib/doc/specs/stdlib_hash_maps.md

 `other`: shall be a scalar expression of type `other_type`.
 It is an `intent(in)` argument.

-`value`: shall be an allocatable default character string variabl, or an allocatable vector variable of type integer and kind `INT8`.
+`value`: shall be an allocatable default character string variable, or an allocatable vector variable of type integer and kind `INT8`.
 It is an `intent(out)` argument.